fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 - [Food blog analysis](food-blog-analysis) (1x30 = 30)
 - [Final learning reflection](final-course-reflection) (1x40 = 60)

-So you can expect around 320 points, but quizzes are sometimes a bit more or less than 10 points.
-Your grade is determined by percent, as indicated below.
-Most quizzes have short answer questions.
-These are worth between 2 and 4 points.
-The more points you can earn, the more thorough your answer should be.

 ### Grading Scale
-Whatever the final number of points is, your grade is determined by percent so you can always see in Learn how you are doing regardless of the ultimate possible point total.
+Whatever the exact number of points we end up with, your grade is determined by percent, as indicated below.
+You can always see at any point exactly what your grade is in Canvas.

 Percent | Grade
 --- | ---
+98+ | A+
-94+ | A
+92-97 | A
-90-93 | A-
+90-91 | A-
 87-89 | B+
-83-86 | B
+82-86 | B
-80-82 | B-
+80-81 | B-
 77-79 | C+
 73-76 | C
 70-72 | C-